 Copyright protection accomplishes a wide variety of public goals: it rewards creators; it develops local economies; it creates local jobs and income; it promotes foreign investment; it generates tax revenues; it establishes a structure for commercial practices; and it supports integration with the world trading system.
 In recent years, several Central American and Caribbean nations have taken positive steps toward achieving this goal by amending their copyright laws or passing entirely new laws.
-For example, the Bahamas, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Jamaica, Nicaragua, Panama, St. Lucia and Trinidad & Tobago have passed new copyright law legislation and/or amendments.
+For example, we are aware that the Bahamas, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, Jamaica, Nicaragua, Panama, St. Lucia and Trinidad & Tobago have passed new copyright law legislation and/or amendments in recent years.